 Andrea van Beusichem, Visitor Services Manager at MNWR, explained the pool drainage policy to readers of the Friends of Montezuma National Wildlife Refuge Facebook page.
 Even though she believes that “[b]iological diversity leads to a healthy ecosystem” she admits that the drainage has a single and restrictive purpose. “[It exposes the marsh bed] to the warmth needed for plant growth.”
 Rather than express concern for the heartless elimination of the fish habitat, Ms. van Beusichem evidently believes that the carnage affects only carp, an unwanted and invasive species. “[T]he dead carp are being eaten by migratory birds. . .their carcasses are consumed by bald eagles.
 Carcasses will also by eaten by turkey vulture[s], another migratory bird.”
 However, direct observation reveals that this is not the case.
 The extensive mud flats that comprise what was once the main pool are littered with dead fish and other water-dwellers.
 Even though many photos are posted on Joseph Karpinski’s Facebook site, Birds of Montezuma National Wildlife Refuge, only two show eagles pecking at dead carp, and there was a single, recently posted 30-second video (now removed) of two turkey vultures circling in the thermals arising over the mud flats.
 No significant numbers of vultures or eagles are evident, either in photos or upon observation (at least by this writer), and the carcasses remain largely untouched.
 No other photos or videos show any other predators feasting upon the dead carp.
 But there are several photos of great blue herons and egrets ignoring the carrion surrounding them while searching in vain for live food.

 Yet Ms. van Beusichem continues to dismiss the fish kill and its consequences.
+The droughts, she explains, simply “mimic the natural [weather] cycle.”
 The carp are not subjects of mass slaughter; instead, they are being “managed” by the drainage policies.
 Such policies, she states, are necessary to “rejuvenate the marshes” to “allow new plant growth.”
 And therein lies the problem.
 By focusing on a plant-only ecosystem, the fish-eaters lose their food supply.
 Carp aren’t the only fish that die when the marshes are “rejuvenated.”
 ALL the fish die, as do frogs and other water-dwellers, depriving the waders and hunters of their food source.
 True, some will find new fishing grounds, but others will starve to death.

 My question is, why the focus on a plant-based ecosystem to the detriment of a formerly coexistent fish habitat?

 There are two reasons why this question remains unanswered.
 The first (and most obvious) is that Ms. van Beusichem can’t provide an answer.
-According to her Facebook page, she has no training in biology, ecosystems, or marsh management, even though “anything that has to do with the public at the Refuge, I deal with.”
+According to her Facebook page, she is a functional nutritionist, a bootcamp-style coach, and a certified turbo-kick live instructor, but she has no training in biology, ecosystems, or marsh management, even though “anything that has to do with the public at the Refuge, I deal with.”
 She is a spokesperson and nothing more.
 What she says is for public relations purposes only.